johnwcowan/r7rs-work/SimpleSqlCowan.md

 Call proc on each result of result-set and the current state (initially knil).
 Order of arguments?

+(sql-column-fold proc-list column-list knil-list result-set) -> any

+Folds specified columns simultaneously, where *column-list* specifies the names of the columns of interest, *proc-list* is the folding procs corresponding to the chosen columns, and *knil-list* is the initial values of the current states of each fold.

 ## Blobs

 ISSUE: Should this be gotten rid of?
 It's not strictly necessary,